 The SENCO holds a variety of information packs and checklists to which all staff can access and contribute.
+The SENCO is trained in using the Dyslexia Portfolio and can screen children identified by their teacher, to see if they might have dyslexic characteristics and would benefit from receiving some intervention support.
 The SENCO also keeps useful information and telephone numbers for parents and carers on the services offered by the LA and individual associations.
 The Governors will report annually on the allocation of SEN resources in their Annual Report to Parents and evaluate their effect on pupil outcomes in the same document.